Hurricane protection: will insurance cover disaster damage

 It is also important to have an inventory of your property.
 It can be difficult to remember what you owned after an emotional disaster.

-The easiest way to take inventory ahead of time is to walk through every room and closet and record every item on your smartphone video.
-If possible, mark the make and model of items, especially household appliances.
+The easiest way to take inventory in advance is to go through every room and closet and record each item on a video of your smartphone.
+If possible, note the make and model of items, especially appliances.

 On the subject: What are the options for health insurance for those who have lost their jobs